21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

 I love this bread.
 It is tasty and looks like regular white bread.
-The best thing about this bread is the smell of fresh home baked bread.
+The best thing though is the smell of fresh home baked bread.

 To have this ready for sandwiches during the week, you probably have to bake it over the weekend, but it really is worth it.

 I know I should have tested whether it was cooked through with a toothpick, but I wasn't thinking.